oleg-shilo/cs-script/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://oleg-shilo.github.io/cs-script/Donation.html)

-CS-Script is a CLR based scripting system which uses ECMA-compliant C# as a programming language.
+CS-Script is a CLR-based scripting system that uses ECMA-compliant C# as a programming language.

 CS-Script is one of the most mature C# scripting solutions.
 It became publicly available in 2004, just two years after the first release of .NET.
 And it was the first comprehensive scripting platform for .NET

-CS-Script supports both hosted and standalone (CLI) execution model.
+CS-Script supports both hosted and standalone (CLI) execution models.
 This makes it possible to use the script engine as a pure C# alternative for PowerShell.
 As well as extending .NET applications with C# scripts executed at runtime by the hosted script engine.

 CS-Script allows seamlessly switching underlying compiling technology without affecting the code base.
 Currently supported compilers are _dotnet.exe_ and _csc.exe_.

-CS-Script also offers comprehensive integration with most common development tools:
+CS-Script also offers comprehensive integration with the most common development tools:

 - Visual Studio (built-in feature via `-vs` CLI argument)
 - [VSCode](https://github.com/oleg-shilo/cs-script.vscode)